Ketamine High: How Does It Feel and What Are the Signs?

 - Respiratory impairment.
 Because ketamine causes muscle rigidity, it can include respiratory pathways.
 Many muscle groups are involved in breathing, including those around the torso and the neck.
 If these muscles become rigid or difficult to control, it might cause respiratory depression.
 The breathing can slow down to a point when it stops altogether.
 Needless to say, this state is life-threatening.

 - Dizziness, nausea, and vomiting.
 The uneasiness of the abdomen is not uncommon after high doses of ketamine.
 While it can seem harmless, it is, in fact, dangerous while being high on ketamine.
 It is the same reasoning as with breathing.
-If you cannot control muscles involved in respiration and digestion, it can be lethal.
+If one cannot control muscles involved in respiration and digestion, it can be lethal.
 The drug-induced sedation can cause someone to choke on their vomit.

 What are the mental effects of ketamine use?